c19witness/uk-covid19-inquiry/2023-06-15_module-1/1_Professor_David_Heymann.rst

 **Counsel Inquiry**: Would there have been any downside to the World Health Organisation as a precaution, once Covid-19 was beginning to spread, advising that masks should be worn?

-**Professor David Heymann**: There would have been one downside and that is the fact that medical masks were in very short supply, and if the general public were trying to get these masks as well as the health community, it might cause a very serious problem.
-So I know in the US, after an outbreak of a choir in March of 2020, they recommended cloth face coverings to prevent transmission from a person infected to others.
-So there was concern, I believe, in many circles, including at WHO, that by making a recommendation to wear masks, this would compound the shortage which was occurring of medical masks.
+**Professor David Heymann**: There would have been one downside and that is the fact that :outline:`medical masks` were in very short supply, and if the general public were trying to get these masks as well as the health community, it might cause a very serious problem.
+So I know in the US, after an outbreak of a choir in March of 2020, they recommended :outline:`cloth face coverings` to prevent transmission from a person infected to others.
+So there was concern, I believe, in many circles, including at WHO, that by making a recommendation to wear :outline:`masks`, this would compound the shortage which was occurring of :outline:`medical masks`.

 **Ms Blackwell**: Right, thank you very much.
 That's very clear.